GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 * If no image is selected, the default "building" image will be used instead.

 ##### Primary Colour
-* The primary color is used as a transparent overlay for the Sidebar, divider, and footer accents.
+* The primary colour is used as a transparent overlay for the Sidebar, divider, and footer accents.
 The default colour is `#172872` (navy blue).

 Secondary Colour
-* The secondary color is used for the Main Heading text and GFChart border.
+* The secondary colour is used for the Main Heading text and GFChart border.
 The default colour is `#FF652D` (orange).

 #### Stylized Alt